Check Upcoming Russian Language Courses

-We invite international participants to take part in our 2021 Russian language winter school.
+We invite international participants to participate in our 2022 Russian language winter school.
 We value classroom experience, networking opportunities, one-to-one tutoring, academic conversations, good food, and traveling to wonderful destinations during our Russian summer and winter courses.
-The 4-week Russian language summer school will start on November 28, 2021, and will last till December 24, 2021.
-Applicants may also choose to participate in a 2 or 3 weeks’ program.
+The 4-week Russian language winter school will start on December 5, 2022, and will last till December 30, 2022.
 We appreciate your time and your commitment to learning Russian and promise to organize an unforgettable Russian language course for you.
 And this is why we ask and encourage you to apply and participate.
 Thank you.

 The testimonials of ASPIRANTUM Russian language summer and winter school alumni are available here: https://aspirantum.com/testimonials

-2021 Russian language 28 days’ winter school will help the participants to master skills in written and oral modern Russian, to read and interpret Russian texts from different periods as well as rapidly deepen their knowledge in colloquial Russian.
+2022 Russian language 28 days of winter school will help the participants to master skills in written and oral modern Russian skills, read and interpret Russian texts from different periods, and rapidly deepen their knowledge of colloquial Russian.

 09:00 (14:00) - 10:00 (15:00) - Russian language class